Last Updated on 10/01/2026

 c.
 Quality of Backlinks

 The quality of backlinks is more important than quantity.
-High-quality backlinks come from authoritative and relevant websites and positively impact a website’s search engine ranking.
+High-quality backlinks from authoritative, relevant websites positively impact a website’s search engine rankings.

-To measure the quality of backlinks, consider the Domain Authority (DA) of the linking website, the relevance of the linking page’s content to the website’s content, and the placement of the link on the page.
+To assess backlink quality, consider the Domain Authority (DA) of the linking site, the relevance of the linking page’s content to the target site, and the placement of the link on the page.

 d.
 Anchor Text